Speculative Non-Buddhism

 Devolvement ensures replication.
 And, indeed, what we find in each and every x is the sign of the One.
 Following the work of François Laruelle, I call this sign decision.
 My contention is that we can trace the authority of each x back to a simple yet powerful syntactic operation, an operation that is embedded in, indeed, constitutes, the abstract One.
 In short, decision functions as an algorithm of infinite iterations (x) of the One (“The Dharma;” “Buddhism”).
 That is the general sense of the term “x-buddhism.”

 X-buddhism runs the alphabet, and includes classical and contemporary forms.
 Commonly known forms include the Zens/Chans/Sons, Tibetan this-and-that, the Nichirens, the Pure Landers, the Theravadins, madhyamakas, foresters, and, more recently, atheist, agnostic, secular, The Mindful Ones, progressive, progressive, and the posts-.
 You get the idea.
 So rather than categorize x-buddhism by name, I use the following designations throughout the blog.
-Here’s a rough run-down (and sorry: caution is not my thing.)
+Here’s a rough run-down.

 • Accommodationists.
 Writers, teachers, etc., in this vein know better, but let be.
 That is, their rhetoric suggests avenues of critique or even contradiction; yet, they leave these pathways unexplored.
 Why?
 In order to preserve the x-buddhist status quo.